vanatteveldt/ccslearnr/handouts/fun-with-cbs.md

 ## Simple statistics

-Of course, R is also (and even at it’s core) a statistical toolkit.
+Of course, `R` is also (and even at it’s core) a statistical tool kit.
 In this sub section, we will look at some simple statistical results.

 ### Correlation